IJCAI-MoL/IJCAI-MoL.github.io/README.md

-# Motivation and Objectives
+# Topic Description

-Multi-output learning [1][13] aims to predict multiple outputs for an input, where the output values are characterized by diverse data types, such as binary, nominal, ordinal and real-valued variables.
+Multi-output learning (MoL) aims to predict multiple outputs for an input, where the output values are characterized by diverse data types, such as binary, nominal, ordinal and real-valued variables.
 Such learning tasks arise in a variety of real-world applications, ranging from document classification, computer emulation, sensor network analysis, concept-based information retrieval, human action/causal induction, to video analysis, image annotation/retrieval, gene function prediction and brain science.
-Due to its popularity in applications, multi-output learning has also been widely explored in machine learning community, such as multi-label/multi-class classification [2][8], multi-target regression, hierarchical classification with class taxonomies, label sequence learning, sequence alignment learning, and supervised grammar learning, and so on.
+Due to its popularity in applications, multi-output learning has also been widely explored in machine learning community, such as multi-label/multi-class classification, multi-target regression, hierarchical classification with class taxonomies, label sequence learning, sequence alignment learning, supervised grammar learning, and so on.

 The theoretical properties of existing approaches for multi-output data are still not well understood.
-This triggers practitioners to develop novel methodologies [5][9][11] and theories [3] to deeply understand multi-output learning tasks.
-Moreover, the emerging trends of ultrahigh input and output dimensionality [7], and the complexly structured objects [4], lead to formidable challenges for multi-output learning.
-Therefore, it is imperative to propose practical mechanisms and efficient optimization algorithms [8][10][12] for large-scale applications.
+This triggers practitioners to develop novel methodologies and theories to deeply understand multi-output learning tasks.
+Moreover, the emerging trends of ultrahigh input and output dimensionality, and the complexly structured objects, lead to formidable challenges for multi-output learning.
+Therefore, it is imperative to propose practical mechanisms and efficient optimization algorithms for large-scale applications.
 Deep learning has gained much popularity in today’s research, and has been developed in recent years to deal with multi-label and multi-class classification problems.
-However, it remains non-trivial for practitioners to design novel deep neural networks [6] that are appropriate for more comprehensive multi-output learning domains.
+However, it remains non-trivial for practitioners to design novel deep neural networks that are appropriate for more comprehensive multi-output learning domains.

+This workshop aims to publish state-of-the-art scientific works along this direction.
+We welcome all the original submissions with significant novel results, focusing on modelling, algorithm, theory, and real-world applications in the field of multi-output learning.

 # Topics of Interest